-I research and teach in the science and psychology of music, and in popular music studies.
-My love of music was sparked by performing in musicals at primary school, and my music degrees at City University and the University of Sheffield introduced me to empirical methods to test ideas and make new discoveries.
+I research and teach in the science and psychology of music, popular music studies and immersive media.
+My love of music was sparked by performing in musicals at primary school.
+My degrees at City University and the University of Sheffield introduced me to empirical methods to test ideas and make new discoveries.

 From an initial focus on how listeners make sense (or not!) of tonal and early atonal music using laboratory-style experiments, my research broadened to look at emotion, meaning and subjectivity in music listening.
 My co-authored book Music and Mind in Everyday Life (2009) provides a critical discussion of psychological approaches to music.
 I was inspired to start writing about popular music while a lecturer at the University of Newcastle-upon-Tyne in 1996, by membership of the Critical Musicology forum (an informal association of British scholars interested in non-formalist approaches to music analysis), and a subsequent British Academy Postdoctoral Fellowship.
-I started investigating popular music’s role in the construction and experience of gender and identity, and, later, on constructions of nature, technology and landscape in popular music.
-These interests lead to a book on, and work with, Icelandic musician Björk (Björk, 2009), resulting in collaboration on Björk’s ground-breaking app-album Biophilia (2011) – now part of the collection of the Museum of Modern Art, New York, and an educational program run by the Nordic Council.
+I started investigating popular music’s role in the construction and experience of gender and identity, then constructions of nature, technology and landscape in popular music.
+These interests lead to a book on Icelandic musician Björk (Björk, 2009), resulting in collaboration on her ground-breaking app-album Biophilia (2011) – now part of the collection of the Museum of Modern Art, New York, and an educational program run by the Nordic Council.

-Applying research in contexts where it can benefit others underpins the Music, Mind, Machine research center which I co-direct.
-I worked with Privilege Insurance to reveal influences of music on driving which received international media coverage, including features on Sky and BBC Breakfast News.
+Applying research in contexts where it can benefit others underpins the Music, Mind, Machine research center I co-directed (2012-18).
+Consultancies included working with Privilege Insurance to reveal influences of music on driving which received international media coverage, including features on Sky and BBC Breakfast News.

-My role as Director of the Humanities Research Institute draws on my experience of interdisciplinary collaboration and involves supporting colleagues in identifying and meeting our research goals as a Faculty.
-In the wider academic community I help develop the disciplines of popular music and music psychology through numerous editing and conference activities, including co-editing journals Empirical Musicology Review and Popular Music, and as member of the REF2014 sub-panel for Music, Drama, Dance and Performing Arts.
+From September 2018 I will be Faculty Director of Research for Arts and Humanities where I will be building on my work as Director of the Humanities Research Institute (2015-17) to foster collaborative research and supporting colleagues in identifying and meeting our faculty research goals.
+In the wider academic community I help develop the disciplines of popular music and music psychology through numerous editing and conference activities, including previous journal editorships of Empirical Musicology Review and Popular Music, and as member of the REF2014 and REF2021 subpanels (Music, Drama, Dance, Performing Arts, Film and Screen Studies).

-- Science and psychology of music – including the influence of background music on human behaviour; music, meaning and emotion
+- Science and psychology of music – including the influence of background music on human behaviour; music, meaning and emotion; music and sociability.

-- Musicology – including music and new media (contemporary popular music in relation to digitalization, environmentalism and feminism); music listening and subjectivity; and, more recently, music and sociability.
+- Musicology – including music and new media (contemporary popular music in relation to digitalization, immersive technologies, environmentalism and feminism); music listening and subjectivity.

 - Immersive Services for Driverless cars

-- Björk’s Biophilia (working title): a monograph about the impact of digitalisation, new media, VR and AR, on popular music production and consumption, looked at through case studies including Biophilia, the first music album designed as an app for mobile devices.
+- Music and immersive new media (working title): a monograph about the impact of digitalisation, new media, smartphone apps, VR and AR, on popular music production and consumption, looked at through case studies including Biophilia, the first music album designed as an app for mobile devices.

 - Sounds Icelandic, eds.
 Nicola Dibben, Þorbjörg Daphne Hall, Árni Heimir Ingólfsson, Tony Mitchell, (Equinox).
 Edited book on Icelandic music.